shrimanasa/RescueCloud/README.md

 - restore progress,
 - and validation outcome.

-A strong UI should make the decision trail auditable rather than displaying only a final “restore completed” message.
+A strong UI should make the decision trail auditable rather than displaying only a final "restore completed" message.

 ---